har-in-air/ESP32C3_BLUETOOTH_AUDIO_VARIO/README.md

 The TLV75533 3.3V LDO regulator has a high current rating of 500mA and is suitable for the ESP32-C3 power supply, which has high current spikes on wifi transmit bursts.

 ## Optional Components
 The optional circuit components are marked with dashes on the schematic.
-Do not populate them if you don't want the torch option or the L9110s loud(er) speaker option.
+Do not populate them if you don't need the L9110s loud(er) speaker driver option.

 You can first test the board with a direct connection from AUD pin to a piezo speaker and the other piezo pin connected to ground.